michaelladeleke/michaelladeleke.github.io/index.md

 title: Michael Adeleke
 description: Michael Adeleke CEAMLS SAIRI Summer 2025 Research Website

-motto: "Harnessing code, curiosity, and creativity to shape tomorrow."
+motto: "I’m just trying to grow.
+It’s all about improvement, no matter where you start from."

 quick_facts:
   - "🎓 Senior, Computer Science @ Morgan State University"